 The goods that are not eligible for 0% or 5% standard tax rate, VAT tax rate is 10%.

-For luxury items such as alcoholic beverages, tobacco products, and petroleum products, there is an additional tax (special consumption tax SCT) when importing from Vietnam, and will be imposed on those goods.
+For luxury items such as alcoholic beverages, tobacco products, and petroleum products, there is an additional tax (special consumption tax SCT) when importing into Vietnam, and will be imposed on those goods.
 This tax starts at 7% and can be more than 100% (e.g. cars with a higher engine capacity).

 Goods such as plastic bags, gasoline, coal, etc. are goods considered to have a harmful effect on the environment, and they are subjected to the environmental protection tax (EPT).